Indian Art History

 Chaityas are the halls enclosing the stupas.
 Ashoka constructed eight rock-cut halls in the Barabar & Nagarjuna hills and the one near Rajgir dedicated to Jaina monks.
 The Lomas Rishi, the Sudama (both in the Barabar hills) and the Sitamarhi (Nagarjuna hills) caves are fine examples of the Chaityas which resembled the wooden buildings of the period.

 More sophisticated rock-cut chaityas developed later.
 The final form of rock-cut architecture that developed from these early forms can be seen all over India in Andhra Pradesh, Kathiawar in Gujarat and in Ajanta & Ellora.
-The rock formation in all these areas were most suited for these rock cut structures.
+The rock formation in all these areas was most suited for these rock-cut structures.
 Alternating layers of hard and soft rock prevents moisture from seeping inside.

-vihars-they are the rest houses of the Buddhist monks constructed in circular shape exemple- nagarjunakonda Buddhist vihara
+- Vihars-they are the rest houses of the Buddhist monks constructed in circular shape example- Nagarjuna Konda Buddhist Vihara

 There are contradictory theories regarding the original homeland of the Guptas.